 A pair of square brackets in your text may be confused with a shortcode, if this happens enter two square brackets instead, you would type [[brackets]] to get [brackets] – but you are unlikely to need to do this normally. |

 In general you will not need to use shortcodes yourself as these are created by the editor when adding files or other items.
 You can edit a shortcode if you are careful (see later) to change its behaviour.
-In the embedded PDF example you can choose a different PDF by editing the id number to that of the new file – or just delete the current shortcode and use the WP-Filebase icon to inserted a new file.

 Using Shortcodes